- UGANDA NATIONAL PARKS

 Fantastic scenery, hot springs, forest jungle walk, birding, primate viewing and river semuliki meanders are some of the ideal attractions.
 Surely, you don’t have to miss but get off the regular tourists circuit and spend three to five days camping and hiking in the only real jungle in east Africa.

-Did you know that a trip to semuliki has the most marvelous and breathtaking views?
-Come and experience the most thrilling meandering bundibugyo road through the Rwenzori escarpment.
-At ´´Mungu Ni Mukubwa`` while in the mountains, the road offers scenic views of the meandering semuliki river, fuming hot springs and the tropical rain forest extending to Ituri forest in Congo.
+Atrip to Semuliki National park has the most marvelous and breathtaking views with the most thrilling meandering Bundibugyo road through the Rwenzori escarpment.
+At ´´Mungu Ni Mukubwa“while in the mountains, the road offers scenic views of the meandering Semuliki River, fuming hot springs and the tropical rain forest extending to Ituri forest in Congo.
 A stepping-stone to central Africa, unforgettable views.

 Two hot springs situated in a tract of hot mineral encrusted swampland, rich in visible modern trail network.
 Come and see a two-meter jet of hot water (1300C) and a pool